12 Keys’ Codeine Addiction Treatment In Florida

 We have since learned that the most effective way to treat addiction and co-occurring mental illnesses is to do so simultaneously.
 Whether the addiction caused the mental illness or the other way around, these two conditions are now inextricably linked.
 To overcome one will require overcoming the other.

 Not all rehab programs are designed to handle co-occurring conditions.
-At 12 Keys’ Codeine Withdrawal Treatment Center, we have the experience and understanding to develop an individualized program to treat any combination of mental illnesses and addiction.
+At 12 Keys’ codeine addiction treatment in Florida, we have the experience and understanding to develop an individualized program to treat any combination of mental illnesses and addiction.
 We use the latest treatment modalities to take our clients from where they are to where they want to be.

 Our frequent assessments identify progress and newly revealed problems as quickly as possible.
 We are able to make changes to the recovery program to incorporate this new information, so the program remains relevant to your changing needs.

 Many people who develop a codeine addiction start with a legitimate prescription.
 Sometimes, and especially with long-term use, the withdrawal symptoms are so uncomfortable that the individual continues using long after the original problem has ended.
 Other people become addicted because they used the drug to relax, and then they found they couldn’t stop.
 Regardless of how long you’ve been taking codeine or how much you take, quitting is possible.
-If you want help, 12 Keys Rehab is here.
+If you want help, the professionals at our codeine addiction treatment in Florida are here for you and your family.

-When you enroll at 12 Keys, our staff will help you manage withdrawal symptoms with 24-hour care.
+When you enroll at our codeine addiction treatment in Florida, our staff will help you manage withdrawal symptoms with 24-hour care.
 Next, you’ll learn why addiction became a problem through progressive, evidence-based treatments and therapies.
 You’ll design your own plan for sober living through 12 Step care- still the most successful recovery program in the world.
-You’ll rebuild your life and your relationships at 12 Keys.
+You’ll rebuild your life and your relationships in our treatment program.

-If you or someone you love is addicted to codeine, contact 12 Keys Rehab for more information and find your path to freedom, starting today.
+If you or someone you love is addicted to codeine, contact us for more information and find your path to freedom, starting today.